josephdevelops/bbstray/README.md

 # BBStray

-This is a one-page site I created for my friend.
+This is a one-page site I created for my friend whom is a musician and film maker.
 He was simultaneously releasing an EP and video series on YouTube.

 View the site here: https://josephdevelops.github.io/BBStray/